danielpozsar/grogupy/docs/source/tutorials/memory_management.rst

 ----------------------

-If the error message comes from CUDA, then the problem is the GPU memory, which is usually just a fraction of RAM. grogupy should not store anything in GPU memory that is not neccecary so the only possible problem is the too aggressive parallelization over the Green's functions.
+If the error message comes from CUDA, then the problem is the GPU memory, which is usually less than RAM. grogupy should not store anything in GPU memory that is not neccecary so the only possible problem is the too aggressive parallelization over the Green's functions.
 To change this we can use the same parameters as before.